 It is probably not a coincidence that the top search ranking for “Is My Son Gay?” is a bigoted Focus on the Family post about mourning.
 While some progressive parents might be curious about their effeminate sons, it seems likely (given that rankings are affected by clickthrough rates for stories) that genuinely anxious parents are turning to search engines for help.
 That’s partially why experts warn that there’s one sign of homosexuality parents should look out for.
 It’s when a kid says, “I’m gay.”

 Still, parents have clearly not stopped Googling this question behind closed doors.
-After Bridges first started looking at search volumes for “Is my son gay?” in 2016, fellow sociologist Mónica Caudillo and doctoral candidate and Emma Mishel noted that the same gender gap apparent in searches about children’s sexuality was also noticeable in regards to searches about adults.
+After Bridges first started looking at search volumes for “Is my son gay?” in 2016, fellow sociologist Mónica Caudillo and doctoral candidate and Emma Mishel extended that research and noted that the same gender gap apparent in searches about children’s sexuality was also noticeable in regards to searches about adults.
 People had more questions about husbands, dads, uncles, and grandfathers than about wives, mothers, aunts, or grandmothers.
 People even typed “Is he gay?” — a fairly bizarre search — into Google more commonly than “Is she gay?”

 Now, researchers are teaming up for a massive follow-up study designed to draw conclusions about what these Google searches say about the traditional masculinity standards boys and men have to live up to — and the social consequences they face when they don’t.
 Although the research has yet to be published and released to the public, researchers close to the project say the deep-dive into data on all U.S. Google searches dating back to 2007 (when Google had more than 50 percent of the American search engine market), paints a picture.